VentGrey/VentGrey/README.md

 I **LOVE** to write my own software.
 But I do not seek to diminish the skills or accomplishments of other programmers, nor declare that my stack is superior to all others.
 I write software purely for the sake of enjoyment and to expand my knowledge of the art.

+> After receiving some questions about it I've decided to answer why some of my repos have a worked-out README file and a fancy social-preview image.
+It's simple, I like to keep things my way and leave them "well-done" even if the only user is myself.
+I don't do those presentation changes for others but for myself :)

 ## Other things I love :heart:

 * :notes: I love progressive Rock / Metal.
 Specially Steven Wilson and Opeth :metal: